intuitart/Absolute-Relative-URLs/readme.txt

 == Description ==

-When inserting images or links in content Wordpress saves them as absolute URLs.
-This plugin removes the get_bloginfo('url') portion as content is saved and inserts it again when content is viewed.

-This helps when you want to copy or move a site for any reason, essentially any time you want to present content from a domain other than the one it which it was created.
-At the same time it supports SEO requirements for absolute URLs, which appear to be at the heart of all arguments for absolute URLs.
+This plugin makes your Wordpress content adaptable in that you can present content from a domain other than the one in it which it was created.
+It achieves this by saving URLs as relative URLs.
+At the same time it supports SEO requirements by reverting to absolute URLs when they are displayed.

+This is useful when moving a site from development to staging to production.
+Or perhaps your site has been taken over by a new organization and they want to run under a different domain.
+Or perhaps you want to move the ~/uploads folder ourside of Wordpress core.
+Whatever the reason, simply change the Wordpress Address (URL) and Site Address (URL) in your new environment, and you should be good to go.

+In addition to moving the whole site to a new domain, you can identify specific domains as being related.
+This allows you to copy raw content from one related site and paste it into another.
+The plugin will recognize the related domain and remove it as it gets saved.
+Then it will display the absolute URLs of the current domain when it is viewed.

+For the technically inclined, the plugin removes the get_bloginfo('url') and get_bloginfo('wpurl') portions of a URL as content is saved and inserts them again as content is viewed.

 == Installation ==